the-jack-white/what-to-eat/README.md

-# what-to-eat
+# What To Eat
-A simple web-app that picks a restaurant for you
+A simple web-app that picks a restaurant for you.